 9. Family Contributions Are Important

-When children contribute to caring for the family which does include helping parents when they need it, they understand that they are needed.
+When children contribute to caring for the family (through chores) which does include helping parents when they need it, they understand that they are needed.

 When children feel needed, they act better!
 This also helps bring the family together, so it’s a huge win for all.